turingschool/front-end-curriculum/lessons/module-1/js-array-prototype-methods.md

 In the warmup, we wrote some pseudocode to check if an element exists inside of an array.
 There's actually an Accessor Method that we can use to implement that functionality in JavaScript.
 It's called `includes`.
 The `includes` method is an accessor method because it doesn't modify or mutate the original array.

+Implementation using the `includes` method might look like this:

+// TODO add code example here.

 ### Mutator Methods

 In other cases, we will want to change the data our array holds. **Mutator** methods actually mutate, or change, the data in the array.
 If we needed to remove an instructor element from the `instructors` array, we'd need to use a mutator method.

 In the warm up, we wrote some pseudocode to add an element to an array.
 There's a mutator method we can use to implement this functionality in code!
-It's called `push` and it is a mutator method because mutates the original array.
+It's called `push` and it is a mutator method because it mutates the original array.

+// TODO code example here.
 <section class="call-to-action">

 ### Research